Kevin O'Sullivan (baseball)

 Kevin Michael O'Sullivan (born December 27, 1968) is an American college baseball coach and former player.
 O'Sullivan is the current head coach of the Florida Gators baseball team of the University of Florida.
-He has been suspended for the first three games of the 2026 season due to misbehavior during a 2025 postseason regional.
 O'Sullivan is best known for leading the Gators to the program's first College World Series national championship win in 2017.
 O'Sullivan also led the program to three consecutive appearances in the College World Series from 2010 to 2012 and four consecutive appearances from 2015 to 2018.
 He became the winningest coach in program history in 2021, surpassing Dave Fuller's 1975 record of 557 wins.

 Early years

 O'Sullivan was born December 27, 1968, in Goshen, New York.
 O'Sullivan attended Jupiter High School in Jupiter, Florida, and played high school baseball for the Jupiter Warriors.
 As a senior in 1987, he batted .438 with 17 RBIs and was an honorable-mention selection to the Florida Sportswriter's Association's Class 3A all-state team.
 As a junior, O'Sullivan was a starter on the Jensen Beach Post 126 team that won the 1986 American Legion World Series in Rapid City, South Dakota.